Same-sex marriage in Georgia (U.S. state)

-Same-sex marriage in Georgia has been legal since the U.S. Supreme Court's ruling in Obergefell v.
+Same-sex marriage has been legal in the U.S. state of Georgia since the U.S. Supreme Court's ruling in Obergefell v.
 Hodges on June 26, 2015.
-Attorney General Sam Olens said that Georgia would "adhere to the ruling of the Court", and the first couple married just minutes after the ruling was handed down.
-Previously, Georgia had banned same-sex marriage both by statute and its State Constitution.
+Attorney General Sam Olens quickly announced that Georgia would "adhere to the ruling of the Court", and the first couple married just one hour after the ruling was handed down.
+A lawsuit challenging the state's ban on same-sex marriages, Inniss v.
+Aderhold, which had been filed in the U.S. District Court for the Northern District of Georgia in April 2014, was dismissed as moot following the Supreme Court ruling.